rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 ### Notes for the Systems Administrator

-As noted earlier, if using the module install for nextcloud, nextcloud is going to put things where it thinks they should be, not where the Systems Administrator might go looking for them.
+As noted earlier, if using the module install for Nextcloud, Nextcloud is going to put things where it thinks they should be, not where the Systems Administrator might go looking for them.
 For this reason, as part of the setup steps, I recommend that a README.txt file be created in each location where the Systems Administrator would logically look.
 I came from an environment where we used `/etc/httpd/sites-enabled` for configuration files (see the alternate install steps for more) and put our web files in `/var/www/sub-domains/[site_name]/html`.
-If I were to use the module install of nextcloud, then, I would want to put a README.txt file in both locations.
+If I were to use the module install of Nextcloud, then, I would want to put a README.txt file in both locations.

 The README.txt file in `/etc/httpd/sites-enabled/` might contain: